virtual-labs/exp-load-characteristics-dc-shunt-iitr/README.md

 <b>Discipline | <b> Electrical Engineering
 :--|:--|
 <b> Lab | <b> Electrical Machines (Simulation)
-<b> Experiment|     <b> 1.
-Familiarization of the electrical machine laboratory apparatus.
+<b> Experiment|     <b> 2.
+To study the Load Characteristics of DC shunt generator
 <h5> About the Experiment : </h5> <br>

-This experiment is to make students familiar with frequently used electrical equipment.
+This experiment is for study the load characterstics of DC Shunt Generator.
+Draw the internal characteristics and external characteristics under different loading condition.

 <b>Name of Developer | <b> Prof. RS Anand
 :--|:--|